 Madagascar is not widely known for making chocolate, but the country does, in fact, produce high-quality dark chocolate from organically grown cacao in the northwest Ambanja region.

 Chocolate production here dates back to French colonial times and most cacao plantations are small, family run farms.
 The combination of the natural minerals, microclimate, fauna and topography provides a unique biome where the fine cacao has evolved with a distinctive fruity flavour.
+During your motor yacht charter in Madagscar, it is a must-try.

 Cacao trees require shade and so grow under the canopy of the rainforest.
 This has provided an incentive to reforest Madagascar which, in turn, is creating a sustainable environment for the endangered animals and plants of Madagascar.